Choosing Your Maiden Name After Divorce

 According to Pennsylvania law, a spouse can change their name before or after a divorce decree.
 This can be done by filing a notice in the county.
 A Bucks County family attorney can assist you in requesting the name change.

 In most cases a name change is a smooth transition as it is a personal decision.
 Of course, there can be complications for some.
 For example, if there was a prenuptial agreement that included rules about name changes.
 Some prenups stipulate a person is required to revert to their maiden name in the event of a divorce.

 How you handle your name after divorce is a personal decision.
 The request for a name change is voluntary and up to the individual, provided there are no legal documents stating otherwise.

 Do You Have Questions About Your Pennsylvania Divorce?

 Are you interested in reverting to your maiden name after divorce?
 Do you have other questions about changes to your life during the divorce process?
 Turn to the experienced divorce attorneys at Kardos, Rickles & Hand.
 Our attorneys can help you determine which documents need to be updated and changed.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.